janoliver/inkslides/README.md

   * python-lxml (or python2-lxml)
   * Any one of: PyPDF2, ghostscript (comes with TeXLive), pdfunite

+## Usage

-## SVG structure
+### SVG layer structure

-inkslides decides, what to include in the presentation, by looking at the layer structure of the SVG file.
+`inkslides` decides, what to include in the presentation, by looking at the layer structure of the SVG file.
 A layer is included if it is a sublayer of any other layer.
 When it contains another level of layers, i.e., sublayers of sublayers, these are included one by one while their siblings are still visible.
 For example, consider this layer structure:

 ```
 Polar bears